rockstor/rockstor-doc/installation/quickstart.rst

 to enable multi-threaded decompress.

-**The ARM64EFI generic images**, when downloaded, are available in both the raw.zx file format, like the Pi4 images, and in pre-sized (16GB) qcow2 formats.
+**The ARM64EFI generic images**, when downloaded, are available in both the raw.zx file format, like the Pi4 images, and in pre-sized (16 GB) qcow2 formats.
 For the raw.zx downloaded files, the single line command is identical to the Pi4 raw.zx example above, except for the filename (single line command):